MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/2-build.md

 ## Introduction to Azure Container Apps

 [Azure Container Apps](https://azure.microsoft.com/products/container-apps) is a fully managed serverless container service on Azure.
 It allows you to run containerized applications without worrying about orchestration or managing complex infrastructure such as Kubernetes.
-You write code using your preferred programming language or framework (here it's Java and Quarkus, but it can be anything), and build microservices with full support for Distributed Application Runtime ([Dapr](https://dapr.io)).
+You write code using your preferred programming language or framework (here it's Java and Quarkus, but it can be anything).
+And you can build microservices with full support for Distributed Application Runtime ([Dapr](https://dapr.io)).
 Then, your containers will scale dynamically based on HTTP traffic or events powered by Kubernetes Event-Driven Autoscaling ([KEDA](https://keda.sh)).

 You want to create a Quarkus application that hosts its logic in Azure Container Apps and hosts its database in an Azure PostgreSQL database.